 - It contains many bio-chemical compounds such as catechins and epicatechins antioxidants.

-- Obese people should avoid eating it because it’s more carbs containing.
+- Obese people should avoid eating it because it’s more carbs-containing.

-- 100 grams of it has nutritional value calories (97), fat (0.1g), potassium (584mg), sodium (14mg), carbohydrate (24g), protein (1.4g), fiber (2g), protein (1g), calcium (1%), vitamin C (6%), vitamin B-6 (15%) and magnesium (5%).
+- 100 grams of it has a nutritional value of calories (97), fat (0.1g), potassium (584mg), sodium (14mg), carbohydrate (24g), protein (1.4g), fibre (2g), protein (1g), calcium (1%), vitamin C (6%), vitamin B-6 (15%) and magnesium (5%).

 Recipes